brianshumate/vaultron/README.md

 ...
 ```

-### Security Configuration?
+### Best Practices and Security Configuration?

-Given the intended use cases for this project, the working solution that results when Vaultron is formed is essentially a blank canvas that emphasizes immediate unhindered usability over security.

-Specifically, Vaultron does not follow every best practice as highlighted in the [Production Hardening](https://learn.hashicorp.com/vault/operations/production-hardening) guide (but you should always do so in production!).
+Given the intended use cases for this project, the working solution that results when Vaultron is formed is not in accordance with all production best practices.
+Specifically, Vaultron does not follow every best practice as highlighted in the [Production Hardening guide](https://learn.hashicorp.com/vault/operations/production-hardening), but **you should always strive to implement all best practice recommendations when operating Vault in production!**

-It does implement the following hardening practices from the guide:
+Vaultron implement the following specific hardening practices from the guide:

 - End-to-End TLS: All Vaultron components use end-to-end TLS by default.
 - Single Tenancy: Vaultron uses the official Docker images for Consul and Vault, which are single-process images